Estimation of non-uniform motion blur using a patch-based regression convolutional neural network (CNN)

-The training of the network is similar to~\cite{varela2023_patch} with a few modifications to adjust the training for different patch sizes.
+The training of the network is similar to~\cite{varela2023_patch} which trains the network from scratch with TensorFlow's default layer initializations, uses the Adam optimizer with a learning rate of $0.1$ and epsilon of $0.1$, and uses the mean squared error (MSE) as the loss function.
+The training is run for $100$ epochs with early termination if no improvement in the loss function is seen within $15$ epochs.
+A few modifications adjust the training for different patch sizes.
 First, the normalization of $r$ is modified to be consistent with the maximum trained blur length $N_\textrm{max}$ to utilize the full range of the sigmoid activation.
 Second, we implement training wherein we change the input patch size per epoch.
 As described in Section~\ref{sec:results}, this allows the network to specialize on specific patch sizes within an epoch and improve performance across a range of patch sizes.
 Thus, changing the input patch size per epoch results in a model that is more robust in predicting blur characteristics across a wider range of patch sizes.
 We use the blurred COCO dataset described in~\cite{varela2023_uniform,Regression_Blur_github} to train and test the results of the architecture; subsets of the dataset are used as described below.

 Training the network with different patch sizes per epoch requires modification of the data generator used in training.
 Since the blurred COCO dataset described in~\cite{varela2023_uniform,Regression_Blur_github} contains images blurred with kernels of length $r\in[1,00]$, images blurred with blur parameters that will not fit within the patch size $N$ must be removed in training.
 For example a $32\times32$ pixel patch can accommodate a length-32 horizontal blur, but could accommodate a length-$32\sqrt{2}$ blur at an angle of 45 degrees.
 As in~\cite{varela2023_patch}, we keep blurred images with $(r,\phi)$ such that